rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/integrate-frontend.md

          }
        });
    ```

-   The complete code of the javascript file should look like:
+- The complete code of the javascript file should look like the following:
    ```js
    document.addEventListener('DOMContentLoaded', function () {
      const connectButton = document.getElementById('connectButton');